electronegativity and bond character

 3.1 92 8

-We can use the differences in the electronegativity values from the table above to work out the percentage ionic/covalent character in a bond.
-The table below has done this for several common bonds found in many compounds.
+We can use the differences in the electronegativity values from the table above to work out the percentage ionic/ covalent character in a bond.
+The table shows some simple calculations to work out the character for several common bonds found in many molecules.

 Bond and electronegativity value Difference in electronegativity between the atoms % ionic character/covalent character